mue8010/mue8010/README.md

  - I'm working as a Data Analyst @ Goldman Sachs.
  - I've created apps using Python, was an end-user querying data using Sybase SQL, and automated tasks using ETL.
  - My other work includes of data visualizations & audit end-user analytics using R/Python.
- - Graduated Bachelors & Masters in 2019 from Rochester Institute of Technology (RIT).
+ - Graduated Bachelors (Industrial & Systems Eng.) & Masters (Eng.
+Management) in 2019 from Rochester Institute of Technology (RIT).
- - Periodically, I work to solve problems posted on [Advent of Code](https://adventofcode.com/).

 In school, I built a [portfolio website](https://sites.google.com/g.rit.edu/mickey/) using Google Sites, a low/no-code solution, similar to that of a wordpress.